BertrandBordage/django-terms/README.rst

 .....................

 :Raised by: `Middleware`_ and `Template filter`_.
-:Raised in: ``DEBUG`` mode.
+:Raised in: `TERMS_DEBUG`_ mode.
 Otherwise we try to make terms replacements
             work anyway.
 :Reason: This happens when django-terms finds a problem in the architecture
          of the current HTML page.